‘Conan Exiles’ Xbox One Patch Released To Fix Pressing Issues, Funcom Teases Combat Combos

 - Server browser fixes

 The next issues to be fixed as soon as possible were also detailed.
-They include:
+They include the following.

 - Server browser may freeze and require game restart